yodrew/darkroomretreat/manuscript/faq.md

     - the deep healing necessary in cases of major trauma can occur without profound rest
     - profound rest can occur in semi-darkness and other compromised conditions
     - or psychic trauma is not the primary cause of metaphysical suffering
-	- or the human organism has no specific needs for recovering from such pain, despite its specific---and universal---need of rest for recovery in all other cases.
+	- or the human organism has no specific needs for recovering from such pain.
+This, despite its specific and universal need of rest for recovery in all other cases.
 As well as its specific need of air for breathing, light for seeing, food for eating, etc.
     - the many other ways alluded to all make sense and work

     The evidence indicates otherwise.
 Relativism makes fashionable philosophy but poor physiology.